sameera2687/project/README.md

-# Ticket Booking Application - DevOps Pipeline
+# Ticket Booking System - DevOps Pipeline

 This project demonstrates a complete DevOps pipeline for a Node.js ticket booking application using Git, Docker, Jenkins, and Kubernetes.